spyren/Mecrisp-Cube/sdcard/man/display.md

 I really like the neat little OLED displays.
 They are crisp and draw only some miliamps.
 Cheap OLED display have a resolution 128x32 that's enough for about 4 lines and 20 characters.
+The maximum resolution seems to be at about 128x64.

+The little displays use serial interfaces like I2C and SPI.
+Usually the display RAM is write only.
+Therefore you need a buffer in the MCU RAM.

+There are other displays with different technologies:
+  * LCD Liquid Crystall Display
+  * EPD Electronic Paper Display
+  * MIP

 Driver [oled.c](/peripherals/oled.c), fonts from https://www.mikrocontroller.net/topic/54860.